-The IAMP AAP is a joint plan for both Sunderland City Council and South Tyneside Council.
-Once adopted, the IAMP AAP will form part of the statutory development plan for both Councils.

-The IAMP AAP has taken account of the IAMP's status as a NSIP.
-The IAMP AAP is intended to guide the preparation of the DCO application and inform its Examination.

-The IAMP AAP is also a development plan along with the two Councils' respective Local Plans for the determination of any planning applications submitted on the IAMP site, which are unrelated to the IAMP proposal, given that the wider site includes various uses (including agricultural and residential) that will remain even once the IAMP project is implemented.
+- 31. The IAMP AAP is a joint plan for both Sunderland City Council and South Tyneside Council.
+Once adopted, the IAMP AAP will form part of the statutory development plan for both Councils. - 32.
+The IAMP AAP has taken account of the IAMP's nationally significant status as a NSIP.
+The IAMP AAP is intended to guide the preparation of the DCO application and other applications that may be required and to inform its a DCO Examination. - 33.
+The IAMP AAP is also a development plan along with the two Councils' respective Local Plans for the determination of any planning applications submitted on the IAMP site, which are unrelated to the IAMP proposal, given that the wider site includes various uses (including agricultural and residential) that will remain even once the IAMP project is implemented. - 34.
 It also provides the policy context for the areas of safeguarded land should there become a need to release further land for expansion of the IAMP in the longer term.